ai-1st/deno-fresh-starter/outlines/invite.md

 1. Scan the QR code or click the invite link
 2. The invite link has the form of {hostname}/invite/accept/{id}
 3. Open this page in the browser.
-Invite id is stored in the session.
+Invite id is stored in the session at position 2.
 If the user hasn't a session, a new one is created.
-4. User is regirected to the login/signup page
+4. User is regirected to the signin/signup page
 5. The page checks the session for the presence of invite id.
 - If the invite id is present, the page shows an additional section with invite details: invite sender name and the invite text.
 - If the invite is not active, it shows a message that the invite is not active.
-- There's also an explanation to the user that if they login or signup using this invite, the inviter will receive their contacts.
+- There's also an explanation to the user that if they signin or signup using this invite, the inviter will receive their contacts.
 - There is a buton to reject the invite, which deletes the invite from the session.
 6. Once the user logs in or signs up, the invite response is being recorded in the database.